tshepang/blog/content/computing/I am a very jealous person.rst

   better`__.

-* Markdown is a far more popular light-weight markup language than the far more advanced reStructuredText.
+* Markdown is a far more popular light-weight markup language than the far more advanced reStructuredText__.
   It's particularly sad when it's not used where it's needed most... documenting large projects (example__).